WorkflowD1/cli/README.md

 ## Build & Install

-To build the program, you need to go to project root and type the following command:
+To build the binary, you need to go to project root and type the following command:
 ```sh
 make build
 ```

+> Disclaimer: If you don't have Golang installed on your machine, you should build the project inside the docker container.
+Remember to return to project root on your machine for the following steps.

-After buil was done, you can run:
+After build was done, you can run:
 ```sh
 sudo make install
 ```

+> You can also run the installation inside the docker container, but you will only be able to use the CLI there.

 ## Usage